-Join us for worship on Sundays in our sanctuary and online at 9:15 am
+Join us for worship on Sundays in our sanctuary and online.

 In a world where we are constantly being judged on how well we are doing, worship is our time to re-connect to God who accepts us as we are, even at our worst, and calls us for service in the world.